-E. Site Boundaries as determined by a registered land surveyor.
-[Added January 2013]

-F. Existing topography The existing conditions plan shall show the site topography with contour lines at not greater than 10 foot intervals.
-Street and lot lines shall be shown to facilitate orientation.
-The surface elevation of all water bodies and wetlands within the tract shall be given, and ground surface shall be identified as to type, such as dense woods, open woods, brush, swamp, flowages, etc. All wetlands should have been properly flagged and the locations thereof shown.
+- E. Site Boundaries as determined by a registered land surveyor.
+Location of bounds and type of bounds of the existing parcel(s) of land and relevant buildings thereon shall be shown.
+Information about address, map/parcel number, area of the existing parcel(s) shall be included on subject property and abutting propoerties [Added January 2013] - F. Existing topography The existing conditions plan shall show the site topography with contour lines at nosmaller thant greater than 102 foot intervals.
+Street and lot lines shall be shown to facili- tate orientation.
+The surface elevation of all water bodies and wetlands within the tract shall be given, and ground surface shall be identified as to type, such as dense woods, open woods, brush, swamp, flowages, etc. All wetlands should have been properly flagged and the loca- tions thereof shown.
 Brooks, ditches, walls and spot elevations of high and low points should be shown and identified.
-If any of the site is within the 100 year flood plain, its limits shall be clearly indicated.
+If any of the site is within the 100 year flood plain, its limits shall\be clearly indicated.
 Any additional information required by the Conservation Commission or the Board of Health shall also be shown.
 [Added January 2013]